charlestolley/python-snmp/docs/source/getting_started.rst

    from snmp.security.usm.auth import HmacSha256
    from snmp.security.usm.priv import AesCfb128

-   with Engine() as engine:
-       engine.usm.addUser(
+   engine.addUser(
        "admin",
        authProtocol=HmacSha256,
        privProtocol=AesCfb128,
        secret=b"maplesyrup",
    )

 In this example, the user has one password for both authentication and privacy.
-However, it is also possible to provide two separate passwords with the ``authSecret`` and ``privSecret`` arguments, rather than using the ``secret`` argument.
-Further, note that the first argument, ``userName``, accepts a :class:`str`, while all passwords are expected to be of type :class:`bytes`.
-A justification of this behavior is beyond the scope of this document.
+However, it is also possible to provide two separate passwords using the ``authSecret`` and ``privSecret`` parameters, rather than the ``secret`` parameter.
+Further, note that the first parameter, ``userName``, accepts a :class:`str`, while all passwords are expected to be of type :class:`bytes`.
+A justification for this design is beyond the scope of this document.

-After providing the necessary user configuration via the ``addUser()`` method, you may create a Manager by calling :meth:`Engine.Manager`.
+After providing the necessary user configuration via the ``addUser()`` method, you can create a Manager by calling :meth:`Engine.Manager`.
 For the purposes of this tutorial, you should provide a single argument, containing the IPv4 address of the remote engine.
 If the remote engine is listening on a non-standard port, then you may instead use a tuple, containing the address and port number.
-A variable containing a Manager object should use a name that clearly identifies the engine that it manages, such as in the following example:
+The variable referencing the Manager object should use a name that clearly identifies the engine that it manages, such as in the following example:

 .. code-block:: python